SoftEng-HEIGVD/Teaching-HEIGVD-AIT-2016-Labo-Docker/README.md

     |-- run.sh
 ```

 In each directory, create an executable file called `run`.
-You can achieve that
+You can
-by the following commands:
+achieve that by the following commands:

 ```bash
 touch /vagrant/ha/services/serf/run && chmod +x /vagrant/ha/services/serf/run
 touch /vagrant/webapp/services/serf/run && chmod +x /vagrant/webapp/services/serf/run
 ```

 In the `ha/services/serf/run` file, add the following script.
-This will start and
+This
-enable the capabilities of `Serf` on the load balancer.
-Do not pay attention of the
+will start and enable the capabilities of `Serf` on the load
-tricky part of the script about the process management.
-You can read the comments
+balancer.
+You can ignore the tricky part of the script about process
-and ask us fore more info if you want.
+management.
+You can look at the comments and ask us fore more info if
+you are interested.

-The principal part between `SERF START` and `SERF END` is the command we prepare
+The principal part between `SERF START` and `SERF END` is the command
-to run the serf agent.
+we prepare to run the serf agent.

 ```bash
 #!/usr/bin/with-contenv bash